Fair Cake-Cutting in Practice: Theory

 Lemma \ref{thm:strategyproof} is also well-known; \cite{brams2006} in particular discuss many examples of how all these procedures can be manipulated.

-A related question is how much agents can gain by strategic behavior compared to their guaranteed payoff obtained by truth-telling in any of the procedures we have described.
-We answer this question by considering the notion of $\epsilon$-strategy-proofness, which has recently been suggested in the literature \citep{Menon2017}.
-In layman terms, a cake-cutting procedure is $\epsilon$-strategy-proof if there is no cake-cutting problem for which a misrepresentation of preferences guarantees more than $\epsilon$ utility compared to truth-telling.\footnote{Formally, for any $\epsilon \in [0,1]$, the procedure $p$ is \emph{$\epsilon$-strategy-proof} if for every agent $i$, every collection of valuations functions $(v_i, v_{-i})$, and every other valuation function $v_i'$, $v_i(p_i(v_i, v_{-i}))\geq v_i(p_i(v_i', v_{-i}))-\epsilon$. } Ideally, a proportional procedure should have an $\epsilon=0$, and in the worst case a procedure would have $\epsilon=\frac{n-1}{n}$: this means that truthful behavior guarantees an agent $\frac{1}{n}$, whereas lying yields the maximum utility possible (1).
+A related question is how much agents can gain by acting strategically compared to their guaranteed payoff obtained with non-strategic behavior in any of the procedures we have described.\footnote{We use the term ``non-strategic'' for what often in the literature is called truthful behavior (e.g. \citealp{chen2013}).
+All the procedures that we consider are often studied as a series of cut-and-evaluate queries that a mechanism designer asks to agents; the so-called Robertson--Webb framework.
+Every manipulation can be associated to an insincere answer to a query in the Robbertson--Webb framework.
+Non-strategic behavior may be referred to as truthful or straightforward, as a referee pointed out.} We answer this question by considering the notion of $\epsilon$-strategy-proofness, which has recently been suggested in the literature \citep{Menon2017}.
+In layman terms, a cake-cutting procedure is $\epsilon$-strategy-proof if there is no cake-cutting problem for which a misrepresentation of preferences guarantees more than $\epsilon$ utility compared to non-strategic behavior.\footnote{Formally, for any $\epsilon \in [0,1]$, the procedure $p$ is \emph{$\epsilon$-strategy-proof} if for every agent $i$, every collection of valuations functions $(v_i, v_{-i})$, and every other valuation function $v_i'$, $v_i(p_i(v_i, v_{-i}))\geq v_i(p_i(v_i', v_{-i}))-\epsilon$. } A proportional procedure should ideally have $\epsilon=0$, and in the worst case $\epsilon=1-\frac{1}{n}$: this means that non-strategic behavior guarantees an agent $\frac{1}{n}$, whereas lying yields the maximum utility possible (1).
 Unfortunately, we show that all the procedures we consider can offer the largest incentives for preference manipulation.

-\begin{lemma} The procedures 2ACC, 2SCC, $n$DS, $n$LD, $n$EP, 3SC are $\frac{n-1}{n}$ strategy-proof and this is tight. \end{lemma}
+\begin{proposition} The procedures 2ACC, 2SCC, $n$DS, $n$LD, $n$EP, 3SC are $\left(1-\frac{1}{n}\right)$-strategy-proof and this is tight. \end{proposition}

-We postpone the constructive proof of Lemma \ref{lem:max-strategising-payoff} to the Appendix.
+We postpone the constructive proof of Proposition \ref{lem:max-strategising-payoff} to the Appendix.